Jay-tech456/Generating_Syntatically_correct_program_python/README.md

              }

 When a program is "semantically" correct translates to everything in the program makes logically sense and there is no error.
 Going back to grade school, we were taught that 2 + 2 has to equal 4, and it is valid.
-Programming follows through a similar position where everything in the program haas to make logical sence.
-In C++, we have to declare the necessary libraries, have a main with a single well-defined entry point and a single well-defined exit point.
+Programming follows through a similar position where everything in the program has to make logical sence.
+In C++, we have to declare the necessary libraries, have a main with a single well-defined entry point and a single well-defined exit point, does your variable matches the primative data type, is your 'if' else statement properly declared, etc.

 A program can be syntatically correct, but not semantically correct; however, it will not run and often throw an error.
     For example: